 Link a Cost to a Role

 Once a cost record has been saved it can be linked to a role record.
 For example, the role "consultant" has a cost of $50 per hour.
+This is what the role costs your organization internally.
+This cost is not shared with customers.

 Add a Role Cost to a Price List